John Cardiel: Skateboarding influences

-Cardiel listed his top skateboarding influences of all time in an interview with the Transworld Skateboarding magazine: Mark Gonzales ("... just his way of looking at skateboarding, and just approaching it, is just like, forever, the gnarliest thing"), Christian Hosoi ("... for just his raw blasting airs; his smooth style; his happy-go-lucky attitude; he was always, like, "What's up?!", just, like, love ..."), Sacramento skateboarders ("... you know, Rick Windsor, straight up."), and Tony Hawk ("... the insane 540s with no hands, and, just like, all his tricks; he had the ramps, all his ramps, all the ramps he had—I thought that was insane.
+Cardiel listed his top skateboarding influences of all time in an interview with the Transworld Skateboarding magazine: Mark Gonzales ("just his way of looking at skateboarding, and just approaching it, is just like, forever, the gnarliest thing"), Christian Hosoi ("for just his raw blasting airs; his smooth style; his happy-go-lucky attitude; he was always, like, 'What's up?!', just, like, love"), Sacramento skateboarders ("you know, Rick Windsor, straight up."), and Tony Hawk ("the insane 540s with no hands, and, just like, all his tricks; he had the ramps, all his ramps, all the ramps he had—I thought that was insane.
 Tony Hawk's the best.").
-Cardiel identified Gonzales as his top all-time influence, stating: "... just everything—vert, street, like, whatever.
+Cardiel identified Gonzales as his top all-time influence, stating: "just everything—vert, street, like, whatever.
 Running, you know?
-Like, he's a great jumper, on feet, like, pffft.
+Like, he's a great jumper, on feet...
 Just a human being, like, so, I'll give it up to Mark."

 In an interview, published in January 2013, Cardiel explained his influences more generally:

-"Basically, just like the kids around town—you know what I mean?
-The gnarly rippers around town, there was this dude, his name was 'Eric Benthen'.
+Basically, just like the kids around town—you know what I mean?
+The gnarly rippers around town, there was this dude, his name was 'Erik Benthin'.
 So, that was, basically, what inspired me in the beginning.
-Just, Raven Tershay, basically, like, Emmanuel Guzman, like, ah, I see, just a lot of, a lot of good skating right now.
-You know, like, I mean, Paul Rodriguez, like, these dudes are so, on their stuff, and, like, it's just, it's just, almost insane.
-It's like, ah, kung fu, like, I wanna say, like, uh, kind of like Bruce Lee, martial arts type of thing.
+Just, Raven Tershay, ...
+Emmanuel Guzman, ...
+I see, just a lot of, a lot of good skating right now.
+You know, like, I mean, Paul Rodriguez, like, these dudes are so, on their stuff, and, ... it's just, almost insane.
+It's like, ah, kung fu, like, I wanna say, ... kind of like Bruce Lee, martial arts type of thing.
 And they've excelled to a level where they're just, like, masters, you know?
-It's like, it's just like, it's, it's, it's impressive."
+It's like, ... impressive.